Dexels/app-tools/README.md

 ```

 ## App strings
-A tool to generate and combine all the strings using json files that will be set in the correct place for Android and iOS.
+A tool to generate and combine all the strings defined using json files that will be set in the correct place for Android and iOS.

 ```bash
 app-strings swift\